How to Sell on Craigslist Safely

 Meet in a Safe Place

 When you are meeting with someone, always choose a safe location.
-I typically meet people in store parking lots or police store locations.
-I know that some people allow buyers to come to their homes to pick up items, especially if they are large.
+I know that some people allow buyers to come to their homes to pick up items, especially large ones.
 If you decide to do this, make sure someone is home with you.
-You always want to be safe when you’re selling on Craigslist.
+Sometimes, a potential buyer may want you to bring the item to them.
+That’s not something that I’d consider in most cases.

 Trust Your Gut